-To describe the geometry of entities from drawings, we developed a general, simple, fast, and robust recognition library called CALI [8,7].
-However, instead of using CALI to recognize a specific shape or a gestural command from polygons, we compute a set of geometric attributes from which we derive features such as area and perimeter ratios from special polygons and store them in a multidimensional vector (see Figure 2).
+To describe the geometry of entities from drawings, we developed a general, simple, fast, and robust recognition approach called CALI [8, 7].
+This was initially devised for recognition in calligraphic interfaces.
+However, since CALI performed well in recognizing hand-drawn input, we decided to generalize that approach by using it to classify more general shapes for retrieval.
+Thus, instead of using CALI to identify specific shapes or gestures from sketches, we compute a set of geometric attributes from which we derive features such as area and perimeter ratios from special polygons and store them in a multidimensional vector (see Figure 2).
 Indeed, our approach can be thought as a two-stage process.
 First, we evaluate a shape's geometric characteristics.
-Then we convert these into affine-invariant geometric features by simple arithmetic operations which combine these attributes with known commensurable values for simple convex primitives, such as quadrilaterals and triangles.
-What is more important, using geometric features instead of polygon classification, allows us to index and store potentially unlimited families of shapes in a scalable manner.
+Then we convert these into affine-invariant geometric features by simple arithmetic operations which